-Please Take Notice: The breakdown below covers regulations for short term loans in Texas.
+Please Take Notice: The breakdown below covers regulations for online loans in Texas.
 It’s provided for general information purposes only.
 This information should not be intended in any way as a legal reference.
 Texaspaydaylenders.org is not able to give any type of legal advice or recommendations when it comes to payday or installment loans.
-Please reach out to the appropriate Texas Government agencies if you have questions regarding specific payday advance laws.
+Contact the appropriate Texas Government agencies if you have questions about payday advance laws.
 A good place to start when it comes to specific research would be the Texas Financial Regulation Division.
-Also, most large cities in Texas like Dallas, Houston and San Antonio have citywide ordinances in place that cover cash advances.
+Also, most large cities like Dallas, Houston and San Antonio have citywide ordinances in place that cover cash advances.

-Dallas and Houston have their own ordinances for online loans!
+Dallas and Houston have their own ordinances for payday loan companies!